Tag: Personal Growth

 And I did it despite the odds:

-?
-A recession
+• A recession

-?
-Living in a town where most people made $20K a year
+• Living in a town where most people made $20K a year

-?
-My wife’s affair and a brutal divorce
+• My wife’s affair and a brutal divorce

-?
-Heavy state taxes and red tape
+• Heavy state taxes and red tape

-?
-People criticizing my success, calling me an “evil business owner”
+• People criticizing my success, calling me an “evil business owner”

 You know what?
-Didn’t even matter.
+It didn’t even matter.

 Because I was too busy doing the work.

-I wasn’t sitting around worrying about whether it was supposed to be possible—I was too busy making it happen.
+I wasn’t sitting around worrying about whether it was supposed to be possible, I was too busy making it happen.

 2008?
 One of my best years.